jec-project/jec-juta/README.md

 # JEC JUTA Project

-JEC JUTA is a [JavaScript Entreprise Container][jec-url] project focused on the portability of JEC applications.
+JEC JUTA is a [JavaScript Entreprise Container][jec-url] project focused on the portability of unit tests for JEC applications.

 [![][jec-logo]][jec-url]